0

 2.5 grams of K2CO3 in 100 litres of water raises KH by 1 dKH

-Another easy way to raise the KH levels in a tank is by adding pieces of limestone (such as Seiryu rock) into the filter or tank environment.
+Another simple way to increase KH levels in a tank is to add pieces of limestone (such as Seiryu rock) to the filter or tank environment.
 Coral chips in a bag can also work.
-We recommend limestone over coral chips as stone is more easy to handle / remove.
+We recommend limestone over coral chips as the stone is easier to handle/removed.

-Tanks with limestone (Seiryu rock is shown here) naturally have elevated KH levels.
-Depending on the quality/type of limestone used, KH in the tank can rise from 0 to 10 within a week.
+Tanks containing limestone (Seiryu rock is shown here) will naturally have elevated KH levels.
+Depending on the quality/type of limestone used, the KH in the tank can rise from 0 to 10 within a week.

 For detailed care guide to the aquarium plants discussed above, click here.